 Even in current times, people tend to own more than one device and can switch between them part-way through their task.
 Studies have shown that up to quarter of users can switch to a tablet from their smartphone and more than half switch to a laptop midway through any given activity.
 With the advent of new and more creative tools, it is only reasonable to expect that omnichannel UX will require absolute consistency in the age of multi-device use-cases.

 However, simply immersing a user into graphically rich, and detailed contextual content may not be enough to keep them engaged in the long haul.
 Can you quickly recall the mechanized voices of fictional AI’s of the 60’s-90’s?
 Agreed, they sound boring by today’s standards – but were novel and “hip” during their respective eras.
-The same may be the eventual aftermath of AR/MR once the “novelty honeymoon” is over.
-To ensure that the users truly benefit and remain engaged, humanizing the digital experience will be as necessary tomorrow as it is today.
+The same may be the eventual aftermath of AR or MR once the “novelty honeymoon” is over.
+To ensure that the users truly benefit and remain engaged, humanizing the digital experience will be as necessary tomorrow as it is today for UX and UI, and more.

 Humankind’s initial experimentation with the art of myth and storytelling, though synthetic, is in fact the oldest known technique to share experiences through analogy.
-It is this technique, that remains at the heart of humanizing digital experiences.
+It is this technique, that remains at the heart of humanizing the digital UX.
 With the abundance of content existing on the web, being different will continue to be critical.
 Creating a story around a given product and inviting users to become a part of it might be the easiest way to engage them.
-Perhaps, in the era of MR/AR, such storytelling will be of vital importance to let the user immerse into the experience – thereby staying engaged.
+Perhaps, in the era of MR/AR, such storytelling will be of vital importance to let the user immerse into the experience – thereby staying engaged throughout the UX.

 Conversational interfaces may also prove invaluable in engaging the user to intuitively access content and assist in decision making.
-Currently, such interfaces – though effective – are limited to text- or voice-based chatbots.
-However, conversational interaction for AR/MR will be fundamentally different due to the enriched content rendered within an arbitrary 3D space.
+Currently, such interfaces, or UI – though effective – are limited to text- or voice-based chatbots.
+However, conversational interaction for AR or MR will be fundamentally different due to the enriched content rendered within an arbitrary 3D space.
 Free from the confines of a 2D “flatland,” UX of the future will demand digital content to be more than what is currently accessed over the web.
-UX designers and engineers alike will need to prepare AI for verbal, as well as cues to interact with the users; not just by displaying audible or visual content, but by introducing key micro-interactions through evolutionary storyboarding that trigger the user’s active thought process.
+UX designers and engineers alike will need to prepare AI for verbal, as well as cues to interact with the users via augmented reality or mixed reality; not just by displaying audible or visual content, but by introducing key micro-interactions through evolutionary storyboarding that trigger the user’s active thought process.

-Combining conversational paradigms and on-demand storytelling will require an abundance of information processing power and storage capacity, whether onboard an AR/MR device, or distributed across a network of devices and appliances.
+Combining conversational paradigms and on-demand storytelling to create engaging UX will require an abundance of information processing power and storage capacity, whether onboard an AR/MR device, or distributed across a network of devices and appliances.
 And certainly, it will require substantial content generated at run-time in addition to existing pre-processed and raw data.
-The key demand for businesses and social networks of the future will be in how to restructure and optimize their content so that it is served readily through AR/MR interfaces.
-It will not just be flat UI, image and text on a website; but disparate content and metadata that can be rendered on-demand in the form of virtual objects within an augmented voxel space as part of a storytelling experience.
+The key demand for businesses and social networks of the future will be in how to restructure and optimize their content and UI experiences so that it is served readily through AR/MR interfaces.
+It will not just be flat UI, image and text on a website; but disparate content and metadata that can be rendered on-demand in the form of virtual objects within an augmented voxel space as part of a storytelling experience through AR or MR.

 Artificial Intelligence Personified